 Mike has always had an interest in helping young artists and has over 2 dozen CD productions to his credit including The Hot Buttered Rum Band, Cadillac Sky, Laurie Lewis, Alison Brown, Tony Furtado and George Brooks.

 As he does so engagingly in his music, Mike also applies his artistic aesthetic to his principal hobby: cooking.
 Already known as one of the best chefs amongst his musical pals, he has been trading guitar lessons for cooking lessons with Michael Peternell: head chef at Berkeley’s famed Chez Panise Restaurant.
 He’s also been spotted there slicing carrots and peeling onions ‘back stage’!

-As a teacher, Mike founded a one week mandolin camp for in 2002 with his old pal David Grisman.
+As a teacher, Mike founded a one week mandolin camp for in 2002 with his long time friend David Grisman.
 The Mandolin Symposium takes place the last week of June at U.C.
 Santa Cruz with over 150 mandolinists and 10 of the greatest players/teachers in the world.

 If you hear mandolin on NPR’s ‘Car Talk’ radio show opening music, that’s Mike along with Earl Scruggs, David Grisman and Tony Rice.
 In addition Mike composed and recorded the theme music for the San Francisco based radio program ‘Forum’ heard daily on KQED radio.